A substantial transition is underway in how leading companies are approaching pressing sustainability challenges and social impact goals.

 In 2020, SAP launched 5 & 5 by ’25, an initiative to direct 5% of its addressable procurement spend to social enterprises and 5% to diverse businesses by 2025.
 Based on early pilots in select markets, SAP estimates this effort could funnel up to USD $60 million per year, globally, to social enterprises and diverse suppliers by 2025.
 Critically, this initiative takes money that the company would have spent anyway through procurement and channels it toward organizations that are driving economic equity, positive social change, and environmental sustainability.
 The result unlocks significant funds for impact—beyond what might be possible through CSR alone.

-SAP is also partnering to advance the enabling ecosystem for social procurement—to allow more companies to successfully engage social enterprises as suppliers and service providers within their supply chains.
-SAP is a partner in the COVID Response Alliance for Social Entrepreneurs, and it has also launched the Sustainable Growth of Revenues for International Development (S-GRID) accelerator with MovingWorlds to build the capacity of social enterprises to partner with large corporates.
+SAP is also partnering to advance the enabling ecosystem for social procurement —to allow more companies to successfully engage social enterprises as suppliers and service providers within their supply chains.

-Further, in 2021, Unilever launched its Partner Promises program, to engage its suppliers in addressing social inequity; remedying living wage gaps; and measuring, reducing, and reporting on climate emissions in their shared value chains.
+Unilever continues to expand its Partner Promises program, launched in 2021, to engage its suppliers in addressing social inequity; remedying living wage gaps; and measuring, reducing, and reporting on climate emissions in their shared value chains.
 In a related push, Unilever also announced that it will spend €2 billion annually with diverse suppliers worldwide by 2025.

 IKEA has also established accelerators with partners like Ashoka, Acumen, and NESsT to scale entrepreneurial solutions and build the capacity of social enterprises.
 For example, IKEA and Acumen have co-created an accelerator that provides online learning and coaching to develop the business capacity of 34 social entrepreneurs in East Africa.